eas342/ABATE/docs/fitting_lightcurves.rst

 expStart
 ~~~~~~~~
 Should the beginning be fit with an exponential?
+If True, there will be one exponential.
+If set to "double", two exponentials will be used.

 mask
 ~~~~